-That said there is no mistake that in general single malt is perceived as a finer drink and blends are generally seen as the single malt’s runt of a little brother.
+That said, there is no mistake that in general single malt is perceived as a finer drink, and blends are generally seen as the single malt’s runt of a little brother.
 It is often said that blended can be very good, and that is of course true.
 Over 90% of the whisky sold around the world is blended, and 90% of the whisky-drinking world can’t be wrong, can they?

-Clarifying Single Malt and Blended Defintions
+Clarifying Single Malt and Blended Definitions

 First, let’s clear up some of the confusion that surrounds single malts and blended whisky.
 The definition of “blended” whisky is pretty straightforward: it is a blend of single malts from a variety of different producers.
 The blends range from 10 up to 50 different single malts in a blend.
-The age of the blended whisky is dictated by some pretty strict rules; to be called "whisky," it has to be over 3 years old (not that I’ve ever seen or would drink a 3 year old whisky!), and the age displayed on the bottle must be that of the youngest malt in that blend.
+The age of the blended whisky is dictated by some pretty strict rules; to be called "whisky," it has to be over 3 years old (not that I’ve ever seen or would drink a 3-year-old whisky!), and the age displayed on the bottle must be that of the youngest malt in that blend.
 The actual process can be quite scientific, with very fine measures and whisky in conical flasks rather than 70cl glass bottles.

 Whisky is always aged in oak casks; however, the wood that the cask is made from contributes greatly to the flavor.
-It is rare to use a new oak cask to age whisky in as the wood has no flavor at that time, much more common is to use casks that have been used to age sherry, port, Madeira or even bourbon because the flavor that has already been absorbed into the wood adds different flavors to the whisky.
+It is rare to use a new oak cask to age whisky in as the wood has no flavor at that time, much more common is to use casks that have been used to age sherry, port, Madeira, or even bourbon because the flavor that has already been absorbed into the wood adds different flavors to the whisky.
 Islay whiskies for instance use peat fires to dry the barley giving a smoky and peaty flavor to the whisky; this can really be tasted in whiskies like Laphroaig or Lagavulin.

-So when buying and drinking a single malt you are getting the benefit of all the careful tweaking that has developed over hundreds of years for a distiller to define the taste of their whisky, whereas in a blend you are getting a flavor that a “blender” has decided works together for a specific purpose which could be to develop a great tasting whisky, but could be as cynical as to make a cheap whisky that will make a lot of profit.
+So when buying and drinking a single malt you are getting the benefit of all the careful tweaking that has developed over hundreds of years for a distiller to define the taste of their whisky, whereas in a blend you are getting a flavor that a “blender” has decided works together for a specific purpose which could be to develop a great tasting whisky but could be as cynical as to make a cheap whisky that will make a lot of profit.

-The real issue with blends is that in the vast majority of the time the Master Blenders are simply blending poor quality malted whisky to sell to the mass market, many single malt whiskies never see the light of day in a bottle and are developed simply to add to a blend.
+The real issue with blends is that the vast majority of the time the Master Blenders are simply blending poor quality malted whisky to sell to the mass market, many single malt whiskies never see the light of day in a bottle and are developed simply to add to a blend.